-Go Native with Your Flowers
+Go Native With Your Flowers

 Choose Plants That Bloom Year Round

-Bees need food year round, not just during Spring and Summer.
+Bees need food year-round, not just during spring and summer.
 So, make sure you have a few different varieties of plants that bloom at different times of the year.
 By making sure you have plants in bloom through every season, not only will the bees be happy, but it should keep you smiling too.

-Use Only Natural Fertilizers and Pesticides
+Use Only Natural Fertilizers and Herbicides

-Don’t Buy Plants Treated with Neonicotinoids (Neonics)
+Skip Pesticides and Don’t Buy Plants Treated With Neonicotinoids (Neonics)

 Create a Safe, Inviting Environment